katinas15/katinas15.github.io/README.md

 ## Arduino

 This is a project I have been working for quite a while.
 It is a automated gardening system made with Arduino.
-Not only you can water the plants, but also collect data about the plant, then monitor and maintain plants wirelessly!
+Not only you can water the plants, but also collect data about the plant, then monitor and maintain plants wirelessly (PHP server)!
 <br />
 <br />
 Features: